pzhaojohnson/rnacanvas/README.md

 ## Saving and Opening Drawings

-Drawings can be saved using the `File`: `Save` menu button, which will cause a file with `.rna2drawer2` extension to be downloaded.
+Drawings can be saved using the `File`: `Save` menu button, which will cause a file with `.rnacanvas` extension to be downloaded.
+(Drawing files formerly had `.rna2drawer2` extension before the web app was renamed from RNA2Drawer to RNAcanvas.)

-This file with `.rna2drawer2` extension contains a complete representation of the drawing.
+The downloaded file with `.rnacanvas` extension contains a complete representation of the drawing.
 By default, the downloaded file will appear in your downloads folder, though this can be changed by changing the corresponding setting in your web browser.